Date came into force or revised

 - Prospective school authorities must be incorporated in British Columbia either as a society under the Societies Act, as a company under the Business Corporations Act, or as established under an Order in Council, or as a Private Act by the time of submission of the EOI.

-- Please note: Only not-for-profit authorities (incorporated under the BC Societies Act) or by Order in Council or Private Act are eligible for provincial funding.
+- Please note: only not-for-profit authorities (incorporated under the BC Societies Act) or by Order in Council or Private Act are eligible for provincial funding.

-- Any proposed change to the prospective authority during the application process must be communicated to the Ministry prior to being implemented.
+- Any proposed change to the prospective authority during the application process must be communicated to the ministry prior to being implemented.

 - The prospective authority should locate a potential site and begin working with local government (municipality, regional district, or First Nations government) regarding applicable by-laws and zoning requirements to ensure the chosen location can qualify for school use.
 See the Sample Local Government Compliance Letter.